Nivekkb/SELF/SELF_DOCS/public/technical/INCIDENT-RESPONSE-FORM.md

 ## Purpose Statement

 This form provides a structured, accountable process for documenting and responding to incidents in the SELF system.
-We believe that transparent, thorough incident documentation protects both users and the development team by ensuring no issue is overlooked or minimized.
+Transparent, thorough incident documentation protects both users and the project by ensuring no issue is overlooked or minimized.
 Every incident is treated with the seriousness it deserves, while maintaining compassion for all involved parties.

 ## Incident Response Philosophy